wp-plugins/ban-hammer/readme.txt

 Also credits to WP-Deadbolt, for making me think about SQL and TTC for StopForumSpam integration.

 MASSIVE credit to Travis Hamera for the StopForumSpam/cURL fix!

+= 1.4 =
+** 16 August, 2010 **

+* Checks for presence of the cURL extension.
+If not found, no cURL. (using http://cleverwp.com/function-curl-php-extension-loaded/ as recommended by kmaisch )

 = 1.3 =
 ** 08 July, 2010 **